 Implementing natural language processing applications is associated with two major challenges.
 The first one is that there is no universal domain-independent NLP solution.
 A solution that works for the financial industry will not work for a gaming company.
 AI text analysis solutions need to be trained and customized for each particular case.

 The second challenge is that it is hard to predict how long training will take, how accurate the results will be, and how accurate they have to be to deliver business benefits.

-Overcoming these challenges will help NLP service providers gain more and more trust among their clients, meanwhile using natural language processing for creating a seamless and interactive communication between humans and machines will continue to be a top priority for today’s cognitive applications and products.
+Overcoming these challenges will help NLP service providers gain more and more trust among their clients, meanwhile using natural language processing in AI for creating seamless and interactive communication between humans and machines will continue to be a top priority for today’s natural language processing, its applications and products.

 Work with InData Labs on your NLP project!